Court disposes of same-sex marriage case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 RAWALPINDI.
-The Lahore High Court (LHC) Rawalpindi Bench Saturday disposed of the same-sex marriage case.
+The Lahore High Court (LHC) Rawalpindi Bench on Saturday disposed of the same-sex marriage case.

 Justice Sadiq Muhammad Khurram said the federal government was at liberty to proceed in the matter and place the name of groom Akash Ali alias Asma Bibi on the Exit Control List (ECL) in accordance with the law.